PSYCHOTHERAPY DIPLOMA - Psy Dip

 There are six short assignments to be completed after each Psychotherapy Diploma weekend of between 500 and 1500 words, the word count is the students choice, each assignment must be completed by the next Psychotherapy Diploma weekend, usually a month to complete.

-Full support and supervision is available for all weekends & assignments.
+Full support and supervision is available for all weekends & assignments, if required.

 WHY THIS HYPNOTHERAPY DIPLOMA COURSE IS CREDIBLE